 Theories that are obtained with the logical method of reasoning, such as the Newtonian theory of gravity, are not of a nature that requires them to be overthrown by alternatives that are obtained with the empirical method, such as General Relativity.
-The Newtonian theory of gravity was only overthrown because it claimed, with the famous "I frame no hypotheses" declaration, to be a theory which was developed with a method that guarantees truth because it does not invent propositions and therefore to be the occupant of the only position in empirical philosophy that belongs to a theory of gravity when the position was found to belong to a theory which was developed with a method that invents propositions without making assumptions about reality [2].
+The Newtonian theory of gravity was only overthrown because it claimed, with the famous "I frame no hypotheses" declaration, to be a theory which was developed with a method that guarantees truth by forging a path to propositions without inventing descriptions of the mechanisms that underlie experimental results and therefore to be the occupant of the only position in empirical philosophy that belongs to a theory of gravity.
+What Sir Arthur Eddington and his colleagues discovered in 1919 was that the true occupant of this philosophy of truth is General Relativity [4, 13] which was developed with a method that accurately invents such descriptions of the mechanisms that underlie experimental results which elude logically deduced theories by abandoning such assumptions about reality that lie at the root of such theories and forging a path to knowledge of reality from experimental results alone [2].

-While General Relativity, which has its origin in direct experimental results instead of assumptions [2], is the only one that can be accommodated in empirical philosophy where truth is the essence, all theories of gravity that are useful because they agree with experience to a large extent have a place in the experimental philosophy of Sir Newton.
+While General Relativity, which has its origin in direct experimental results instead of assumptions about reality [2], is the only one that can be accommodated in empirical philosophy where truth is the essence, all theories of gravity that are useful because they agree with experience to a large extent have a place in the experimental philosophy of Sir Newton.
 Einstein, who became able to develop an empirical theory of gravity upon sufficient immersion in the necessary philosophy [14], explained this by comparing the character of nature, as perceived by our senses, with that of a word puzzle which we may attempt to solve by proposing different words but which can only be solved in all its parts by one word [15].
-We may develop useful theories like the Newtonian theory of gravity by interpreting data but we can only solve the puzzle of nature when we develop empirical theories like General Relativity by forging a path to knowledge of reality which gives us the key to that understanding of the phenomena of nature which enables us to describe the mechanisms that underlie them [2].
+We may develop useful theories like the Newtonian theory of gravity by interpreting data but we can only solve the puzzle of nature when we develop empirical theories like General Relativity by forging paths to knowledge of reality which gives us the key to that understanding of the phenomena of nature which enables us to describe the mechanisms that underlie them [2].